Realistic Cost of a Jordan Family Road Trip over Easter (With a School-Age Child)

 2/23/20264 min read

-Parents researching “How much does Jordan cost with kids?” are usually looking for honest numbers.
-Here is what our 9-day Jordan self-drive trip actually cost for 2 adults + 1 school-age child.
-All costs are based on our Easter 2024 trip and are intended as a realistic planning guide rather than fixed pricing.
-Flights, hotel rates and exchange rates will vary depending on season, availability and booking lead time.
+All costs are based on our Easter 2024 trip and are intended as a realistic planning guide, not fixed pricing.
+Flights, accommodation, car hire and exchange rates will vary depending on season, availability and how early you book.

 Total Trip Cost: £3,187.91